csc-training/GenieWebApp.jl/docs/src/openshift/web-user-interface.md

     - *TLS Termination*: `Edge`
     - *Insecure Traffic*: `Redirect`

-By selecting `Secure Route` we enforce a secure connection via HTTPS.
-Our application should now be available under the address `https://genie.rahtiapp.fi`.
+By selecting `Secure Route`, we enforce a secure connection via HTTPS.
+Therefore, our application should now be available under the address `https://genie.rahtiapp.fi`.

 ## Setting Up Persistent Storage